cdoelling/century-list/books.md

 47. Bossypants by Tina Fey
 48. Murphys Law by Arthur Bloch
 49. Operating Manual for Spaceship Earth by Buckminster Fuller
-50. Thr Truth About Negotiation by Leigh Thompson
+50. The Truth About Negotiation by Leigh Thompson
-51. The Sun Also Rises by Ernest Hemmingway
+51. The Sun Also Rises by Ernest Hemingway
-52. Call to Arms by Ernist Hemmingway
+52. Call to Arms by Ernest Hemingway
 53. Doomed by Chuck Palahniuk
 54. Fooled by Randomness by Nassim Taleb
 55. The Black Swan by Nassim Taleb
 56. The Strategic Designer by Holstom
 57. To Kill A Mockingbird by Harper Lee
 58. The Great Gatsby by Scott Fitzgerald
-59. Romeo and Juliet by Shakespear
+59. Romeo and Juliet by Shakespeare
 60. Of Mice and Men by Steinbeck
 61. The Adventures of Huckleberry Finn by Mark Twain
 62. Frankenstein by Shelly
 63. The Count of Monte Cristo by Alexander Dumas
 64. Great Expectations by Charles Dickens
 65. Treasure Island by Robert Louis Stevenson
-66. The Illiad by Homer
+66. The Iliad by Homer
-67. The Hobit by J.R.R.
+67. The Hobbit by J.R.R.
 Tolkien
 68. Candide by Voltaire
 69. Anna Karina by Fyodor Dostoyevsky
-70. Siddartha by Hesse
+70. Siddhartha by Hesse
 71. The Lion, Witch and The Wardrobe by C.S.
 Lewis
 72. Inferno by Dante Alighieri
 73. Anthem by Ayn Rand
-74. Harry Potter and Socerers Stone by J.K.
+74. Harry Potter and Sorcerers Stone by J.K.
 Rowling
 75. Harry Potter and the Chamber of Secrets by J.K.
 Rowling
 76. Harry Potter and the Prisoner of Azkaban by J.K.
 Rowling
 77. Harry Potter and Goblet of Fire by J.K.
 Rowling